-Connect the Dominion KX II to the power supply, network, local PC, and target servers.
+Connect the KX II to the power supply, network, local PC, local video display, keyboard and mouse, and target servers.
 The letters in the diagram correspond to the topics in this section that describe the connection.

 A. AC Power

 To connect the power supply: